Trails Of Norway – An Adventure Travel Blog

 Almost every vacation for several years, we have chosen to travel Norway, in stead of going abroad.
 Every time the studies permitted us to take just a little bit of time off, we threw our stuff in the car and headed for the mountains or the coast.
 We have been traveling together for 7 years soon, but the travel lust started well before that.

 After 2010 Lars lived in Bergen studying engineering in underwater technology, while working as a diving instructor on the side.
 Henrikke moved to Trondheim to study industrial design at NTNU.
-As we were not in the same city for two months, our travels were mainly contained to the holidays.
-In 2013 Lars moved to NTNU to finish he’s masters degree at NTNU.
+As we were not in the same city for two years, our travels were mainly contained to the holidays.
+In 2013 Lars moved to NTNU to finish his masters degree at NTNU.
 We traveled a lot in this period, and in 2014 we got engaged in Geiranger.

 After Lars finished his studies in 2015, he decided to focus all his attention on travel and photography/videography.
 He has since served clients such as Visit Norway, DNT, GoPro, Tv2 and NRK.

 In 2017 we felt started to feel an urge to share our adventures in Norway.
 We had the pictures, we had the knowledge, and we needed a suitable name for our adventure blog.
 After a lot of investigating we kept coming back to Trails Of Norway, thus the name was decided and the blog was created.

 We really hope you will enjoy our blog, and feel free to contact us if you have any questions or need advice.
 We will do our best to answer!

 Keep in touch!

 If you want to stay up to date with new articles, pictures and videos, subscribe to our newsletter, or follow one of our social media profiles (Facebook, Twitter, Instagram).
 We also have a Facebook group community where you can post questions, or discuss how and where to travel in Norway.